LazarevicLazar/HALO/survival-companion/README.md

 2. Get your API key
 3. Add it to your `.env` file

+Features implemented with OpenRouter:
+- Contextual AI responses based on conversation history
+- System prompts for different interaction scenarios
+- Fallback mechanisms when API is unavailable

 ### Hume AI API

 For voice and emotional interaction, the application uses Hume AI.
 To integrate with your own Hume AI API key: